Iran : 24 Hours in Shiraz. Cut Throat Razors, War, and Poetry.

 Now, today in 2012, Muhammad’s father was sitting with Phillipa by his side, deftly adding calligraphy to an artwork he began in 1986, during the war.
 It was a composition of words from the poet “Hafez”, the most popular and universally loved poet in the history of the Persian people.
 With a deft hand, he had placed the flowing Persian script into a geometric design, appearing somewhat like a stylised flower.

 In the same calligraphic Persian script, some 28 years later, he was finally completing the artwork.

 He looked up at me, then at Phillipa, and spoke in his own language, pointing at the art.

 Faroud had joined us, he was drawn in by intrigue.

-But, I’m sure nobody could have guessed that 28 years after the war surviving father of five had began this artwork, it would be completed with the words – “dedicated to Phillipa”.
+Twenty-eight years after the war-surviving-father-of-five had began this artwork, it was completed with the words – “dedicated to Phillipa”.